paulgovan/QRAGadget/README.md

 Choose a name for the output html file.
 After customizing the map, clicking *Done* will create a standalone html file in the current working directory (Be sure not to save over a previously created map file!).
 Click *Cancel* any time to start over.

+To bookmark the app at any time, click the *Bookmark* button, which will create a unique url for the current state of the app.

 ![Input/Output Page](https://github.com/paulgovan/QRAGadget/blob/master/inst/images/InputOutput.PNG?raw=true)

 ## Raster